-Vision Zero is an international movement that provides a framework for reducing traffic deaths and life-changing injuries to zero, while increasing safe, healthy, equitable mobility for all.
-It addresses all collisions, whether people travel by truck, car, motorcycle, bike, wheelchair, or foot.
-In November 2019, the Alameda City Council adopted a resolution establishing Vision Zero as the City’s guiding principle for transportation planning, design, and maintenance.
-In spring 2021, the City of Alameda will complete a Vision Zero Action Plan that includes specific actions and policy changes to increase street safety in Alameda.
+Vision Zero is an international movement that aims to reduce traffic deaths and life-changing injuries to zero, while increasing safe, healthy, equitable mobility for all.
+It addresses all collisions, whether people travel by foot, wheelchair, bike, motorcycle, car, or truck.
+Alameda is one of many Vision Zero communities across the nation.
+Alameda's Vision Zero efforts are guided by its Vision Zero Action Plan (2021) and Vision Zero policy (2019).

 Two lives lost in fatal crashes so far in 2023

 No traffic fatality is acceptable, and every death affects families, loved ones, and the community.
 In 2022, two people died and 13 were severely injured in traffic collisions on Alameda streets.
 Compared to 2020 and 2021, this represents a decrease in fatalities but an increase in severe injuries, specifically among people in motor vehicles.
 Crashes involving people walking and biking are still disproportionately dangerous, representing 62% of fatal and severe injury crashes from 2009-2018.
 As of 2021, the City’s rate of traffic fatalities + severe injuries was 51% lower than the Alameda County rate and 66% lower than California.
 More details:

 Traffic Fatalities and Severe Injuries